 Do your own research, it’s your money and you should know how others are protecting it.
 Look beyond the marketing communications that providers place on their website.
 You’re within your rights to dig deeper, ask questions and make sure you are comfortable with what’s happening when you place your money with them, and if there is doubt, find an alternative.
 It's always better to be safe than sorry.

-If you have any questions about Currensea’s Direct Debit Travel Card or if you’d like to find out more information about how your money is protected when using Currensea, please reach out to the team at firstname.lastname@example.org.
+If you have any questions about Currensea’s travel debit card or if you’d like to find out more information about how your money is protected when using Currensea, please reach out to the team at firstname.lastname@example.org.

 Currensea Limited is registered in England and Wales (No. 11413946), authorised by the Financial Conduct Authority (Reference No. 843507) and is a Principal Member of Mastercard.
 We are registered with the Information Commissioner's Office (Registration No. ZA524676).